Worse, actually. Bear with me while I plow through these two seemingly off-topic abstracts:

 In a series of articles, Dr David Gisselquist, Mr John Potterat and colleagues argue that the spread of HIV infections in Africa is closely linked to medical care.
 In their unique study of existing data from across the continent they estimate that only about a third of HIV infections are sexually transmitted.
 Their evidence suggests that “health care exposures caused more HIV than sexual transmission”, with contaminated medical injections being the biggest risk. …

-What’s especially remarkable about this medical holocaust is that the WHO knew exactly what would happen and they did it anyway.
+What’s especially remarkable about this medically-induced holocaust is that the WHO knew exactly what would happen and they did it anyway:

 The War on Empathy, Love and Family